Holidays

 10. Brussels Sprouts

-If you are looking for Martha Stewart Thanksgiving side dishes that will be a hit at your family gathering, try a crispy Brussels sprouts recipe.
-Roast them in olive oil and top with garlic, salt, pepper and a little bit of parmesan cheese for an easy, traditional side dish.
+If you are looking for reliable Martha Stewart Thanksgiving side dishes that will be a hit at your family gathering, try this crispy Brussels sprouts recipe.
+Roast them in olive oil and top with garlic, salt, pepper and a little bit of parmesan cheese for an easy, traditional Thanksgiving side dish.

 11. Cornbread